 Quality of a Paraiba tourmaline is predicated on three important factors: color, clarity and transparency.
 Pricing and quality are directly correlated, however origin, weight and treatment also substantially impact the value of a Paraiba tourmaline, as discussed below.

 Color is the most important quality factor for a Paraiba tourmaline and is the primary driver of value.
 General rule is that as color saturation of a Paraiba tourmaline increases and as the color becomes more blue, the value increases.

 Colored gems do not have a standardized grading system and it is extremely rare to find a Paraiba tourmaline with no eye visible imperfections.
-This is in stark contrast to Diamonds who have a standardized grading system and utilize magnification to inspect clarity.
-In the wholesale trade we evaluate Paraiba tourmaline clarity using the following methodology::
+This is in stark contrast to Diamonds which have a standardized grading system and require magnification to inspect clarity.
+In the wholesale trade we evaluate Paraiba tourmaline clarity using the following methodology:

-(1)Holding the tourmaline face up 12 inches from the observer's eye (2)Tilting them in various directions to visually inspect if any inclusions are visible (3)Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)
+(1)Holding the tourmaline face up 12 inches from the observer's eye (2)Tilting the stone in various directions to visually inspect if any inclusions are visible (3)Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)

 Below are the clarity gradings for Paraiba tourmaline we utilize and are commonly used by most of our jeweler customers:

 |Very Slightly Included||Very tiny inclusions may be eye visible under close inspection or when tilting the gem|